IRS Penalty Abatement: Remove or Reduce IRS Penalties in 2026

 Does penalty abatement remove interest?

 Interest on an abated penalty is also removed.
-Interest on your underlying tax balance is not independently removable — it stops only when the full balance is resolved.
-The fastest path to stopping all interest is resolving the total debt through an installment agreement, OIC, or CNC.
+Interest on your underlying tax balance is not independently removable.
+It stops only when the full balance is resolved.
+The fastest path to stopping all interest is resolving the total debt through an Installment Agreement, OIC, or CNC.

 What happens if my abatement request is denied?